-RR
+4. RR

-- Instead of running a job to completion, it runs a job for a time slice (sometimes called a scheduling quantum) and switch to the next job in the run queue - Repeatedly switch jobs until jobs are finished - ✓ Example - 1) three processes: A, B, C, 2) run-time: 5s, 3) arrival time: 0s (same to the previous slide) - RR with time slice = 1s (different here: non-preemptive in the previous slide) - What is the average response time?
+- Instead of running a job to completion, it runs a job for a time slice (sometimes called a scheduling quantum) and switch to the next job in the run queue - Repeatedly switch jobs until jobs are finished - ✓ Example - 1) three processes: A, B, C, 2) run-time: 5s, 3) arrival time: 0s (same to the previous slide) - RR with time slice = 1s (different here: non-preemptive in the previous slide) - What is the average response time? - What is the average turnaround time?